Khalsa bole: Present-day

 The dialect is still used by some modern Sikhs, especially the Akali-Nihangs.
 Nihangs still employ Khalsa Bole in their encampments and also when they talk to members of the general public.
 The Khalsa Bole used by Nihangs today with the public are for the purpose of comedy but also secrecy.
 The euphemisms used by the Nihangs can be interpreted as derogatory.

 Many modern Nihangs are ridiculed for using their dialect.
 They are often the target for jokes by outsiders.
-Many of the terms of Khalsa Bole have been forgotten and lost.
+While many of the terms of Khalsa Bole have been forgotten and lost, new ones continue to be coined, referring to modern concepts.

+"As a result of this brave spirit, there grew up among the Sikhs a peculiar slang, which is called the Vocabulary of Heroes.
+In it the things connected with the difficulties of life were expressed in terms of such cheerfulness and bravado, as if, for the Sikhs pain and suffering had lost all meaning....

+"There is a superb humor in all this, which breathes a full and healthy spirit.
+It shows that our ancestors knew, how much better than we do at present, that religion is not incompatible with brightness and vigour."